NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 * Same Timeline: all objects live in the same timeline, which is the local/predicted timeline.
 No desync between objects.

 #### Cons
+* Mispredictions: the rendered state of predicted remote objects is not necessarily a state that actually happened in the server, due to mispredictions.
+One player can report seeing different things compared to other players, creating contradictory perspectives on what happened.
+Mispredictions get worse with higher-pings, so clients with very high-ping (+300) might have almost an unplayable experience.
-* Inability to do Lag-Compensation for Hit-Detection: you can't perform lag compensation on predicted objects.
+* No Lag-Compensation: you can't perform lag compensation on predicted objects.
 However, because all objects are in the same timeline, there is no need for lag compensation.
-But, due to mis-predictions, the clients hits will often miss.
+But, due to mispredictions, the clients hits will often miss.
 * High CPU Overhead: predicting more objects will use more CPU time, and the cost of that increases with ping and tickrate.

 ## Predicting Remote/Proxy Objects